SoftwareHeritage/swh-docs/docs/index.rst

 Getting started
 ---------------

+* :ref:`getting-started` ← start here to get your own Software Heritage platform running in less than 5 minutes, or
-* :ref:`getting-started` ← start here to hack on the Software Heritage software stack
+* :ref:`developer-setup` ← here to hack on the Software Heritage software stack